Silverjaw minnow

 Silverjaw minnows have a head with a flat underside and large silvery-white chambers on the sides that form their complete lateral line system.
-Since these fish are relatively small, 2-3 inches in length, large numbers can exist in a small area and still find necessary resources.
+Since these fish are relatively small, 2–3 inches in length, large numbers can exist in a small area and still find necessary resources.
 They are native to many streams and rivers in the United States in a disjunct distribution.

 Physical description

 The silverjaw minnow has a lateral line system with many distinctive silvery-white pores connecting to an internal canal that helps the fish detect prey.
 One key feature of all minnows is that their dorsal fin has fewer than ten supporting structures, called rays.
 Silverjaw minnows have eight soft-rays which are thin, flexible membranous structures.
 Their dorsal fin is over their pelvic region where their ventral fins are located.
 They are light tan with a dark line on their back and have darkly outlined scales.
 Another defining feature is the presence of breast scales, which distinguishes them from the longjaw minnow.
 These fish are edentulous, lacking teeth on their jaws; however, they do have pharyngeal teeth in their throat.
 Their eyes are nearly atop their heads pointing upward.
 They have a slightly compressed body with the deepest part by the back of their neck.
 Their long snout which projects slightly past their subterminal mouth relates to their feeding behaviors as bottom dwelling fishes.
-Silverjaw minnows grow to be 2-3 inches in length.
+Silverjaw minnows grow to be about 2–3 inches in length.